Is there a Golden Parachute in Sannikov's principal-agent problem?: Sannikov's contracting problem

-In addition, the agent only accepts contracts which provide him with a utility above some fixed threshold $u(R)$, where $R\geq 0$, called participation level.
-Thus he is only willing to consider contracts in the subset
+the (possibly empty) set of all optimal responses of the agent.
+The agent only accepts contracts which provide him with a utility above a fixed threshold $u(R)$, where $R\geq 0$, called participation level.
+Thus he considers contracts in the subset

-Observe that the final lump--sum utility for the agent can be written as $u(\xi)=\int_\tau^\infty r\mathrm{e}^{-rt}u(\xi)\mathrm{d}t$, so that it can be equivalently implemented by the payment of the lifetime consumption $\xi$ after retirement at time $\tau$.
+Observe that the final lump-sum utility for the agent can be written as $u(\xi)=\int_\tau^\infty r\mathrm{e}^{-rt}u(\xi)\mathrm{d}t$, so that it can be equivalently implemented by the payment of the lifetime consumption $\xi$ after retirement at time $\tau$.
 We shall comment further on this normalisation in \Cref{rem:normalisation} below.